 This post contains a listing of the best GED® prep books that offer thorough coverage of the revised GED exam.
 All of these books provide new test information, instruction, practice, and practice tests.
 Answer key included.

 - McGraw-Hill Education Preparation for the GED Test

-- Barron’s GED Flash Cards Flc Crds Edition
+- Barron’s GED Flash Cards

 - Cracking the GED Test with 2 Practice Tests

 For a few years, the GED exam is fully computerized.
-The GED exam is a series of four tests with each a different focus point, these being: Math, Literacy (reading and writing), Social Studies, and Science.
-With the introduction of the new format of the GED exam (2014), it has become more interactive for the participant as well.
-With the exam no longer being predominantly multiple-choice, participants are now required to demonstrate more accuracy and mindfulness.
+The four GED modules each have a different focus point, these being: Math, English Language Arts (reading and writing), Social Studies, and Science.
+With the introduction of the computerized format of the GED exam, it has become more interactive for the participant as well and you really need to learn well to be successful.

 The GED exam is for adults who never had the chance or ability to complete their high school education and who want to work towards a brighter future.
-Not only is the GED credential accepted by virtually all employers, it is also accepted by institutions of higher education.
-All across America and Canada is the GED diploma regarded as equivalent to a High School Diploma.
-This means that successful test-takers will be able to get better work related opportunities and get into college or university.
+Not only is the GED credential accepted by virtually all employers, but it is also accepted by institutions of higher education as you have shown you master skills to be successful in college and ready for any job.
+GED holders are sure to have better careers than people who don’t hold the degree.

 Having the GED test computerized does not mean you can take the test online at home; you will still be required to visit one of the official GED testing centers.
 If you stumble upon any website that offers you the test online or makes you believe otherwise, you can be sure the site is devious.
 Please contact us if you have any questions.